bootjp/vrc_auto_rejoin_tool/README.md

 # VRChat auto rejoin tool

+*THIS PROJECT NOW IS IN DEVELOPMENT SO UNSTABLE.*

 ## what is this?